Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 Personal Trainer Bio

-A personal trainer bio or “About Me” page is a nonnegotiable part of a great personal training website and can play a big role in the success of your business.
+A personal trainer bio or “About Me” page is a crucial part of a great personal training website and can greatly contribute to the success of your business.

 Your bio is a way of building interest and trust.
 In fact, it’s often the first section a prospective client will look at.
 When done well, your bio can persuade people to work with you – or at the very least to sign up for your emails or follow you on social media.